ubc-library-rc/intro-git/content/02_getting_started.md

 ## Another look at the staging area

 If you think of Git as taking snapshots of changes over the life of a project, `git add` specifies *what* will go in a snapshot (putting things in the staging area), and `git commit` then *actually takes* the picture and makes a permanent record of it (as a commit).
 If you don't have anything staged when you type `git commit`, Git will prompt you to use `git commit -a` or `git commit --all`.
-This will stage all your changes and commit them at the same time so use this option with caution.
+This will automatically stage *and* commit all changes to all files in your repository at once, so use this option with caution.

 ![The Git Staging Area](figures/git_staging_area.svg)